What can you use instead of mirin? 12 best substitutes

-Apple juice has a similar acidity as grape juice and the same sweetness.
+Apple juice has a similar acidity to grape juice and the same sweetness.
 You can use them both interchangeably when you run out of alcohol-free mirin.

 Kikkoman Kotterin mirin

-It is labeled as a sweet cooking seasoning and made from corn syrup, vinegar, and fermented rice.
+It’s labeled as a sweet cooking seasoning and is made from corn syrup, vinegar, and fermented rice.
 Luckily, this seasoning is alcohol-free.

 I wouldn’t go as far as labeling it a type of authentic mirin, but it can be used in all kinds of foods, especially teriyaki and sukiyaki.

-It’s very sweet and full of sugars, but it gives food a pleasant flavor, so it’s a great alcohol-free mirin substitute.
+It’s very sweet and full of sugar, but it gives food a pleasant flavor, so it’s a great alcohol-free mirin substitute.

 The key to making this product work as a substitute is to use only a small amount.

-Use less than you’d use mirin because it does have that artificial sweetener type of flavor.
+Use less than you would with mirin because it does have that artificial sweetener type of flavor.
 You don’t want to make the food overly sweet.

 Rice vinegar is a great alcohol-free mirin substitute.

-It is much sourer in flavor, so you have to counteract this sourness with extra sugar.
-As a general rule, you can add about ½ a teaspoon of sugar for every tablespoon of rice vinegar you use.
+It’s much sourer in flavor, so you have to counteract this sourness with extra sugar.
+As a general rule, you can add about ½ teaspoon sugar for every tablespoon of rice vinegar you use.

 Mirin is made up of about 30% or more sugar, so if you want to achieve that sweet rice taste, you must add the sugar.

 Like all vinegar types, rice vinegar has a sour and acidic taste.
-You will find this vinegar labeled as rice vinegar or rice wine vinegar, but they refer to the same non-alcoholic product.
+You’ll find this vinegar labeled as rice vinegar or rice wine vinegar, but they refer to the same non-alcoholic product.

 It’s made out of fermented rice vinegar and has a clear yellow color.